microsoft/ODBC-Specification/ODBC 4.0.md

 ### 3.9.6 Data Definition Extensions for Dynamic Columns

 Applications can create tables and types that support the presence of dynamic columns using the new [*ODBC-open-escape*](#3961-open-escape-clause) clause.

-#### 3.9.6.1 Open Escape Clause

-ODBC adds a new *ODBC-open-escape* clause that can be specified when creating a type or a table to specify that an instance of the type, or a row within the table, can have additional [dynamic](#39-dynamic-columns) columns not specified in the definition:

-*ODBC-open-escape* ::=
-     *ODBC-esc-initiator* open *ODBC-esc-terminator*

-For example:

-> CREATE {open} TYPE FULLNAME(Firstname varchar(25), LastName varchar (25))

-> CREATE {open} TABLE Employees(FirstName varchar(25), LastName varchar(25))

-Tables created with the ODBC-open-escape clause can have an empty column list, in which case all of the columns are unschematized:

-> CREATE {open} TABLE Stuff()

 ## 3.10 Structured Columns